Br1sbane/test02/content/blog/Blockchain_in_action.md

 ![](../images/post-img.jpg)
 Will this be the end of LinkedIn?
 We will see.

-**Aetsoft** is another company disrupting modern industries.
+**Aetsoft** is another company disrupting modern industries by offering blockchain based solutions for protecting sensitive personal data, improved hiring processes, and streamlined cross-border payroll.

 > Excellent visualizations of how blockchain improves traditional HR processes can be found here [Aetsoft](https://aetsoft.net/solutions/blockchain-hr/).
 ![](../images/post-img.jpg)

-They currently offer advanced solutions for protecting sensitive personal data, improved hiring processes, and streamlined cross-border payroll.
+**In educational sector**, blockchain has also its place.
+Swiss universities have incorporated Blockchain as a topic in the business and IT curricula.
+Some of them also accept bitcoin for payments.

-What is next on the Aetsoft roadmap?
-Digital Identity solution with the potential to "remove borders between the EU states."
+The Basel University issues their certificates digitally on blockchain.
+The same is done also in Singapore and South Africa.
+This puts an end of the photoshopped credentials, as it can be verified immediately.